-This could have been because we were in a tour bus, and I can’t speak as to the check point procedures for cars with Palestinian license plates, but this would be the experience if you were to travel with a tour bus.
+This could have been because we were in a tour bus, and I can’t speak as to the checkpoint procedures for cars with Palestinian license plates, but this would be the experience if you were to travel by tour bus.

 In an interesting twist, President Bush happened to be in Israel at the same time that we were, and this played an interesting part in our trip.
 Several of our events had to be pushed or changed due to security, and at one point we had to race to get into Jerusalem before the roads were all blocked off.

 Security was intensified, as we saw at Yad Vashem, the Holocaust memorial.
 Our group was the last to leave before President Bush showed up for a private tour, and we could see Israeli and American Secret Service patrolling and putting in new security checks.

 History in the Region